dotnet/docs-aspire/docs/fundamentals/integrations-overview.md

 ### Client integrations

 Client integrations define configuration schema, wire up client libraries to dependency injection (DI), add health checks, resiliency, and telemetry where applicable.
-These packages configure existing libraries to connect to resource-backed integrations.
+These packages configure existing libraries to connect to hosting integrations.
 They extend the <xref:Microsoft.Extensions.DependencyInjection.IServiceCollection> interface allowing client-consuming projects to use the connected resource.
 The official [client integration NuGet packages](https://www.nuget.org/packages?q=owner%3A+aspire+tags%3A+aspire+client+integration&includeComputedFrameworks=true&prerel=true&sortby=relevance) are tagged with `aspire`, `integration`, and `client`.

 For more information on creating a custom client integration, see [Create custom .NET Aspire client integration](../extensibility/custom-client-integration.md).